Lost but not least! Robin Stone – Show Me Love (New York Mix) (Champion Records)

 I have to say it’s always been hard for me to say which version of ‘Show Me Love’ is the best.
 As both of them have solid arguments.
 Don’t you think?

 – A Queen, NY native, Robin Stone, almost incidentally came to fame.
 The mother of two, she was working as a secretary for the mayor of Hempstead.
 Meanwhile she would sing in an R&B band during the weekends.
-UK label Champion Records offered her to record this song produced by Allen George & Fred McFarlane, the ones responsible for Jocelyn Brown‘s ‘Somebody Else’s Guy’ among others.
+UK label Champion Records offered her to record ‘Show Me Love’, a song produced by Allen George & Fred McFarlane.
+The ones responsible for Jocelyn Brown‘s ‘Somebody Else’s Guy’ among others.
 It first saw the light back in 1990 with remixes courtesy of Anthony King.
 It didn’t work though for some reasons.
 Champion Records would nevertheless suggest it for a remix to Swedish producer StoneBridge 2 years later.
 And after a few attempts, he came up with the Holy Grail.

 Robin Stone instantly liked the new version and eventually turned her name into Robin S. Big Beat Records releasing it Stateside as a part of her debut-album of the likes.
 Her second single – ‘Luv 4 Luv’ – following in the same vein, with the same team of producers and StoneBridge remixing it.